ianlewis/kay/docs/source/media_compressor.rst

        |-- subpage.js
        `-- toppage.js

-In your toppage, you're using jquery stuff, base.js, toppage.js, and all the css files except for subpages.css.
+Let's say in your toppage, you're using jquery stuff, base.js, toppage.js, and all the css files except for subpages.css.
 In your subpage, you're using base.js, subpage.js, and all the css files except for toppage.css.

 Here are simple configurations for this situation: